oliverhalberg/InitiativeTracker/README.md

 ## Functionality

 This program provides a text-based command-line tool for tracking rounds of combat in DnD 5e and similar TTRPG systems.

 ### List of Commands:
 - "**a**" or "**A**": Adds a turn to the tracker.
-- "**n**" or "**N**": Displays the next turn in the initiative order.
-Increases the round counter if the next turn is the beginning of a new round.
+- "**n**" or "**N**": Moves to and displays the next turn in the initiative order.
+Increases the round counter if the new turn is the beginning of a new round.
+A preview of the following turn is also displayed.
 - "**s**" or "**S**": Displays a list of all turns, sorted by initiative (greatest to smallest).
 This does not change the current turn.
 - "**r**" or "**R**": Removes a turn from the tracker.
 - "**q**" or "**Q**": Quits the application.

 All other inputs, including invalid inputs given while adding or removing a program, will result in the user being prompted to enter the input again until a valid input is provided.

 Each turn has an initiative count and a name associated with it.

 ### Adding Turns